JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

 ### Causality and Markov Assumption

-WIP: Causal connection explanation.
+WIP: Causal connection explanation:  How is the graph based method the same as Kalman filtering variants (UKF, EKF), including Bayesian filtering (PF, etc.), and the Hidden Markov Model (HMM) methodology.

-EKF-SLAM
+Furthermore, see below for connection to EKF-SLAM too.

 ## Joint Probability and Chapman-Kolmogorov